Rifampin and isoniazid (Oral)

 Chemical Class: Rifamycin

-Rifampin and isoniazid is a combination antibiotic and anti-infective medicine.
-This combination medication is used to treat tuberculosis (TB).
+Rifampin and isoniazid combination is used to treat tuberculosis (TB) infection.
 It may be taken alone or with one or more other medicines for TB.
 Rifampin belongs to the class of medicines called antibiotics and works to kill or prevent the growth of bacteria.
 However, it will not work for colds, flu, or other virus infections.

-Rifampin and isoniazid combination is available only with your doctor's prescription.
+Rifampin and isoniazid is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For rifampin and isoniazid, the following should be considered: